Skip to main content

 Cue

 When Cue is activated, the main output of the channel is sent to the Cue bus instead of its normal target (defined in Dest., refer to above).
 For example, this is very useful to pre-listen a channel before you mix it in your performance.
-See also section Using the Cue Bus for more information.
+See also section Using the Cue bus for more information.

-Note that when Cue is activated, the channel’s Aux 1 and Aux 2 outputs are muted as well — but they are not sent to the Cue bus (refer to Setting Up Auxiliary Outputs for Sounds and Groups).
+Note that when Cue is activated, the channel’s Aux 1 and Aux 2 outputs are muted as well — but they are not sent to the Cue bus (refer to Setting up auxiliary outputs for Sounds and Groups).

 Level